The Best Chinese Dialects to Learn

 Wu or Shanghainese is spoken in the city of Shanghai and also in Jiangsu and Zhejiang Provinces.
 There are about 90 million speakers of Wu and almost all of them live in China.
 In addition to the millions of Shanghainese speakers, there are millions of other Wu speakers who speak the subdialects of Hangzhou, Suzhou, Ningbo, and other major cities.
 If you are going to visit or spend some time living in Shanghai, a little knowledge of the Wu dialect will help you to get closer to the native people.

-If you are going to travel around other areas of China, there are certainly other dialects which are worth-while learning.
+If you are going to travel around other areas of China, there are certainly other dialects that are worth-while learning.
 These dialects, for example, might include Gan, Xiang, Jinyu, Fuzhouese, and Minbei.
 If Mandarin is the most important dialect and most people can speak it, why, then, do I say you should learn other dialects?
 Remember this--Mandarin is not the first language or dialect of many Chinese people.
 If you can speak their first or native dialect, it will be easier for you to understand them and win their friendship.
 On my trip to Taiwan at the end of November of 2014, I made use of the Minnan which I knew so well years ago and the limited Hakka that I know.
 I also learned some basic conversational Cantonese which I used during my trip to Hong Kong in April of 2015.

 The videos below have samples from Chinese Mandarin, Wu (Shanghainese), Cantonese, Minnan, Hakka, and the Fuzhou dialect.